matteo-st/ens-data-challenge/README.md

-# ENS_Data_Challenge
+# Cancer Detection on Hispathological Data using Multi-Instance Learning
-Cancer Detection on Hispathological Data using Multi-Instance Learning
+This repo contains a response to the Owkin proposal for 2023 ENS Data Challenges : **Detecting PIK3CA mutation in breast cancer**.